magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

   * Material color
 .. image:: http://imgur.com/XxhYtf1.jpg

-* In the **Heading Background Color** field, choose the color that matches your site.
+* In **Heading Background Color** field: Choose the color that matches your site.
-* In the **Heading Text Color** field, choose the color for the heading text
+* In **Heading Text Color** field: Choose the color for the heading text
-* In the **Place Order button color** field, choose the color for the place order button which should be a highlight to attract shoppers the most.
+* In **Place Order button color** field: Choose the color for the place order button which should be a highlight to attract shoppers the most.
-* In the **Custom CSS** field, you can add the CSS code to custom your own style.
+* In **Custom CSS** field: You can add the CSS code to custom your own style.

-2.4 GeoIP Configuration
+2.2.4.
+Geo IP Configuration
 ''''''''''''''''''''''''''''''''''''

 GeoIP allows you to lookup the approximate location of an IP address.
-If store owners enable this function, when a customer comes to checkout page, State, country, city and zip code will be automatically completed based on his current IP address.
+If store owners enable this function, when a customer comes to the checkout page, State, country, city and zip code will be automatically entered based on his current IP address.
 Ask customers fill less, they will buy yours more!

-Enable GeoIP is pretty easy
+Enable GeoIP is pretty easy.
+Let's follow these steps in **GEO IP** section

 * Uncheck the ``Use system value`` box
 * Choose “Yes” to enable the GeoIP